 2. Prepare the site.
 Watering a bare spot will not get the grass to regrow.
 Site preparation is needed.
-Before planting the seed, make sure that weeds, exiting grass, sticks, and rocks are removed.
+Before planting the seed, make sure that weeds, existing grass, sticks, and rocks are removed.
 After the area is cleaned up, rough up the soil or lay down some fresh topsoil.
 The layer of topsoil only needs to be about a quarter inch thick.
 This allows the seed to connect with the soil.
 Laying seed on a hard, compact surface won’t work well.

 3. Select the appropriate grass seed.
-This may seem like a no brainer.
+This may seem like a no-brainer.
 All you need to do is visit your local retail store and buy what’s on their shelves, right?
 While your local retail store will carry products that contain a mixture of seed that’s appropriate for your area, there are a few things you should consider.